georgexyz19/inkscapetutorial.org/content/posts/extension5_hello_extension.md

 ## Hello User Extension

 We have enough discussion on the `Triangle` extension.
-Let's create a `Hello` user extension modelled after the `Triangle`.
+Let's create a `Hello` user extension modeled after the `Triangle`.
 The extension has one input text field that we can enter a name.
-After clicking the `Apply` button, the Python extension will output `Hello <name>` to the current drawing.
+After clicking the `Apply` button, the extension will output `Hello <name>` to the current drawing.
 The `hello.inx` and `hello.py` files are saved under the user extension directory.

 <div style="max-width:600px">